moamen20/moamen20/README.md

 ### Hi there,

-  I'm a Django developer and currently learning machine learning | undergraduate software engineer
+  I'm a computer engineering student
 - 📫 How to reach me: moemen35@gmail.com

 -->